-EMI testing to FCC Class B Part 15 (Figure 14) was performed using two of the test boards, where each board contained a 6-channel CMOS digital isolator with all inputs tied high to maximize emissions from the internal transmitters.
-The EMI plots below show the total emissions from 12 channels switching at full speed on two boards (results summarized in Figures 14A-14D).
-This independently-conducted test shows that the CMOS digital isolator passed FCC Class B Part 15, achieving low EMI operation primarily through a combination of the field-canceling internal differential signal path, the sizing of the isolation capacitors, and the design of the low-power main oscillator.
-(Note that the low-frequency noise in Figure 14A was caused by tester noise and not the CMOS digital isolator.)
+For pre-compliance to FCC Class B Part 15, the Si866x was tested to SAE J1752-3 using its TEM cell method.
+The TEM cell test board contained a 6-channel CMOS digital isolator with all inputs tied high to maximize emissions from the internal transmitters.
+The EMI plots in Figures 14A-14D show the total emissions from the 6 channels.
+This independently-conducted test shows that the CMOS digital isolator would pass FCC Class B Part 15 as the isolator achieves low EMI operation primarily through a combination of the field-canceling internal differential signal path, the sizing of the isolation capacitors, and the design of the low-power main oscillator.
+(Note that the low-frequency noise in the figures were caused by tester noise and not the CMOS digital isolator.)

 Section Summary: The optocoupler has perhaps the lowest EMI of all silicon-based isolators, with the exception of the Silicon Labs Si8xxx family.
 These CMOS digital isolators passed FCC Class B Part 15 and have industry-leading EMI performance.